SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/README.md

 ![Xschem_Nmos](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/assets/57873021/7ee51c5b-57cf-4d26-8b87-5d6064f4e922)

+This circuit facilitates the determination of key parameters such as threshold voltage, transconductance, and drain current.

 Once the schematic is complete, generate the netlist by clicking on the "Netlist" option located in the top right corner.
 Ensure that the "Spice netlist" option is selected in the "Options" menu, and make sure the "Show netlist" window is enabled (shortcut: "Shift + A").
 The netlist window will display the generated netlist, it should look like this if you have not made any errors while making the schematic and if there are any error in the schematic that will be highlighted in the separate error window from where you can debug those.

 ![Xschem_netlist_nmos](https://github.com/SudeepGopavaram/Design_and_analysis_of_nmos_pmos_and_inveter_using_sky130pdk/assets/57873021/6d9689cd-69dc-4f82-8af4-953f34d3c9cc)